Aboutstranger in a strange land.

 My journeys include:

-- Playing bass in a Blue Rock Trio called “Cranky Old Bastards”
+- Playing bass in a Blue Rock Trio “Cranky Old Bastards”

 - Importing “Functional Food” to support the health and well being of the Japanese